a-dilettante/HackerBuzz-ReactNative/README.md

 3. Commit changes to your own branch
 4. Push your work back up to your fork
 5. Submit a Pull request so that we can review your changes
-6. Distributed under the MIT license.
-See LICENSE for more information.

 ### License